With loose skin and rheumatism, he kneeled

 In a way that does not care about the answer.

 This is a dark that you know I know,

 And a dark that means for only us.

-Charlie Lehmann is a non-binary poet working out of Evansville, Indiana.
+Charlie Ericson is a non-binary poet working out of Evansville, Indiana.
 Their work has been previously published by Measure: A Review of Formal Poetry and the Dragon Poet Review.